 Add a non-SMC Major or Minor & Change of Major within SMC

 To add a non-SMC Major or Minor, or Change your major from one within SMC to another within SMC you must complete this form:

 - Second majors and minors are registered through the colleges where they originate.
 For the College of Liberal Arts, you must have completed approximately one half the second major or at least three courses in the intended minor before you can sign up.
-Business, on the other hand, requires you to sign up for their minors before you complete the second course in it.
+The Fox School of Business, on the other hand, requires you to sign up for their minors before you complete the second course in it.
 Contact the intended school for their specific requirements.

-- To change your major from one within SMC to another within SMC, such as from BTMM to FMA, complete the Change of Program Request form, and drop it off at the Student Affairs/Advising Center, AH 9.
+- To change your major from one within SMC to another within SMC, such as from Journalism to Advertising, complete the Change of Program Request form, and drop it off at the Student Affairs/Advising Center, AH 9.
 You can also stop into the Student Affairs/Advising Center and fill it out there.
 You must be in good academic standing to change majors.
 If you need help in selecting a major, call 215-204-5273 and press 1 to schedule an appointment with an academic advisor.

 Change your major from one School/College at Temple to a major within SMC or from SMC to another School/College at Temple

 - If you wish to change your major from one school or college at Temple to a major within SMC or from SMC to another school or college at Temple, you must go through Intra-University Transfer (IUT).